clojure-doc/clojure-doc.github.io/content/md/articles/about.md

 was lost several years ago.
 This current incarnation is a reboot of that site using [Cryogen](https://cryogenweb.org/) and hosted as a GitHub organization website.

+Since the original creation of CDS in 2012, the [clojure.org](https://clojure.org) website has improved and expanded dramatically, and now includes a number of tutorials as well as extensive community resources.
+In addition, the contribution process has been simplified: the Contributor Agreement can be e-signed and the [clojure-site repo](https://github.com/clojure/clojure-site) accepts Pull Requests.
+As a result of that, CDS contained content that was essentially duplicated on clojure.org and was not as well-maintained as clojure.org so that content is being removed from CDS.

 Funding for extensive work on CDS in 2023 is generously provided by [Clojurists Together](https://www.clojuriststogether.org/news/clojurists-together-2023-long-term-funding-announcement/) as part of their Long-Term Funding for [Sean Corfield](https://github.com/seancorfield).